vamsi1281977/ipal/README.md

 End Module
 ```

 Guideline 5: There may be exceptions to guidelines 3 and 4.
-Sometimes it may be both easier and cleaner to implement a monolithic function that solves the problem at hand.
+Sometimes it may be both easier and cleaner to implement one function/procedure that solves the problem at hand.
 See Examples 1,2 and 6.

 Example 6 - Solution to Project Euler Problem 006: